Crese002/firstrepo/README.md

-This program prints "hello world"ect
+This program asks the user for their name, and then says hello to them